The most refined

 No. We purchased this domain but we are not related in any way to the old owners of this website, that ceased their business a long time ago.

-We are an online company, therefore we do not have an online store.
+We are an online company, therefore we do not have a physical store.
 But by all means, you are welcome to meet us in our office in London!